Coral-Protocol/awesome-agents-for-multi-agent-systems/README.md

 **Analysis:**

 Both changed files implement new or updated agents for repository understanding and unit test advising.
 The README.md provides an overview of the agents, their responsibilities, and usage instructions for the system.
-It describes the roles of the &quot;RepoUnderstandingAgent&quot; and &quot;RepoUnitTestAdvisorAgent&quot; in the context of the multi-agent workflow, including their purpose and how they interact with the system.
+It describes the roles of the "RepoUnderstandingAgent" and "RepoUnitTestAdvisorAgent" in the context of the multi-agent workflow, including their purpose and how they interact with the system.

 **Findings:**
 - The README.md does mention the existence and purpose of these agents, but it does not provide detailed usage instructions, configuration options, or specific workflow examples for these two agents.